 Evaluating the environmental impact of commercialized and future solar photovoltaics technologies constitutes the core of my research.
-While cost and efficiency are often discussed other aspects such as scarcity of resources and toxicity need to be considered to ensure that PV technologies are truly a sustainable energy source.
 Because solar energy is perceived as a green technology, any harmful environmental issues arising from its manufacture, use or disposal will be detrimental to solar energy’s long-term success.

-In addition to photovoltaics, I have research projects related to battery, nanomaterials production and wastewater treatment.
+In addition to photovoltaics, I have research projects related to battery, nanomaterials synthesis, and wastewater treatment.
 I am also interested in other opportunities to use my expertise in life-cycle assessment and sustainability assessment for other applications.

 For more information, here is my CV.

 If you are a motivated, creative and independent student interested in pursuing a Ph.D. in an area similar to my area of interest, contact me!
 I’m always looking for students with strong analytical and computer skills, research experience and preferably a background in chemistry, physics, engineering or environmental science.
 Please review our group publications and current projects before contacting me.